urcheraus/urcheraus/_posts/2019-04-08-create-a-blog-with-jekyll-and-github.markdown

 - `git init` to make the directory into a git repository.
 - `git add .` To tell git you care about all the files in the current directory.
-- `git commit -am 'OMG my first blog post'` (with a meaningful commit message) to "commit" your changes.
+- `git commit -m 'OMG my first blog post'` (with a meaningful commit message) to "commit" your changes.
 - `git remote add origin git@github.com:urcheraus/urcheraus.git` (with your repository URL) to tell git that you want to be able to send (and receive) commits to GitHub.
 - `git push -u origin master` to send your commit to GitHub.